CFQC-DT: News operation

-CFQC's newscasts are also broadcast by CIPA-TV in Prince Albert, since that station does not broadcast a local 6:00 or 11:30 p.m. newscast.
+CFQC's newscasts are also broadcast by CIPA-TV in Prince Albert, since that station does not broadcast a local 6 or 11:30 p.m. newscast.
 As a result, CFQC's program regularly includes reports from Prince Albert.

+From at least the late 1980's until 1994 (when it became part of BBS and branded its newscasts as "CFQC-TV News"), CFQC was one of only two television stations in Canada known to have adopted the "NewsCentre" branding (a Canadian variation on the popular American "NewsCenter" branding) for its local newscasts, the other being CBC owned and operated affiliate CBUT in Vancouver, which used it briefly in the mid- to late-1980's.

+Effective September 15, 2023, CFQC no longer broadcasts local morning, 5 p.m., 11:30 p.m., or weekend evening newscasts from its studios.
+These local shows were replaced with province-wide news programming originating from CTV Regina, which includes news stories and other content from the Saskatoon newsroom.
+The noon and 6 p.m. newscasts continued to be presented and broadcast from the CFQC studios.
+These changes were a result of cutbacks enacted by CTV's parent company, Bell Media, on June 14, 2023.
+Previously, on October 21, 2017, CFQC had ended broadcast of a stand-alone weekly farm magazine program, Farmgate, in favour of incorporating the segments into its regular newscasts.
+Up to that point, Farmgate had been the most-watched agricultural program in Saskatchewan and ran for almost three decades.

+CFQC's noon newscast was cancelled on February 8, 2024, as part of nationwide programming cuts by Bell Media.

 Radio station

 The CFQC call letters were originally assigned to an AM radio station that began broadcasting in Saskatoon in 1923 under the ownership of the Murphy family.
 From 1953 to 1991, the television and radio stations were under common ownership (first the Murphys, then Baton), for a time sharing broadcast facilities and on-air personnel.
 Baton exited radio in 1991, and CFQC radio moved into its own studio facility.
 In 1995, the station moved to the FM dial where it became CFQC-FM or "Hot 93".
 In November 2007, the station changed its call letters to CKBL-FM and it adopted the branding "The Bull".